aleph2c/miros/doc/zero_to_one.rst

 door then close it again.
 When they close the door they want the toaster to act like it did before.

+We would also like to remove the print statements from our code so that we don't clutter up our terminal's output while it is run.

 So we iterate our existing product with the following additional specification:

 .. include:: i_navigation_3.rst